-Status to Date: No samples were taken in 2019 due to the process of making revisions to the new permit.
+Status to Date: No samples were taken in 2020 due to COVID 19.
 Reference the Public Works Annual Report.
-Sampling will continue in the upcoming year.
+Sampling will continue in the year 2022.

 S-2 Inventory and mapping of discharges to impaired waters - Inventory and map all discharges to impaired waters.